 Apart from the how and what, when you eat is also important.

-- You must have your breakfast within 30 minutes of waking up.
+- To maintain a healthy immune system, you must have your breakfast within 30 minutes of waking up.

-- Should have a 3 hours gap between dinner and bedtime as eating close to bedtime can interfere with your sleep quality.
+- You Should have a 3-hours gap between dinner and bedtime with good portion sizes as eating close to bedtime can interfere with your sleep quality.

-- If you are into fitness training, you should know that you must never workout on an empty stomach or have a heavy meal right before working out.
+- If you are into fitness training, you should know that in the healthy good tips after unlock include you must never workout on an empty stomach or have a heavy meal right before working out.

 Just Snack It

 You tend to get bored sitting at home all day and the best remedy to get rid of boredom is Netflix and chill.
 However, when you’re watching a movie or binging a show, you also binge eat your favorite snacks, and there are times when you binge your favorite snacks just like that.
-However, to stay healthy it is important to get rid of binging unhealthy packaged foods and snacking smart.
+However, you must unlock the potential to have a healthy meal.
+It is important to get rid of binging unhealthy packaged foods and snacking smartly accompanied with good physical activity.

 Here’s what you can do:

-Instead of eating a bag full of chips, or a large candy bar, snack on nuts and dry fruits like walnuts, hazelnuts, peanuts, cashew, etc or munch on seeds like flaxseeds, chia seeds, sesame seeds, pumpkin seeds, sunflower seeds, etc. If you want a more filling snack, you can always opt for fresh fruits.
+Instead of eating a bag full of chips, or a large candy bar, eat healthy snacks like nuts and dry fruits like walnuts, hazelnuts, peanuts, cashew, etc or munch on seeds like flax seeds, chia seeds, sesame seeds, pumpkin seeds, sunflower seeds, etc. If you want a more filling snack, you can always opt for fresh fruits.

-These were just a few tips for you to unlock nutrition and stay healthy.
+These were just a few tips for healthy eating after unlock for good nutrition and staying healthy.
 You must make your health your priority right now.
 Eat well, stick to a schedule, do not skip meals and exercise.
 The time is difficult, but we will get through this.